FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: FedSA-GCL Framework

-The ClusterCast mechanism is seamlessly integrated into the FedSA-GCL protocol through coordinated client and server routines.
-The algorithm flow of FedSA-GCL on the server side and client side is shown in Algorithm~\ref{alg:server} and Algorithm~\ref{alg:client}.

-To ensure clarity and robustness under the semi-asynchronous setting, we highlight several key conventions: (1) Each client maintains a thread-safe download queue and retains only the most recent update, discarding stale ones before training; (2) Clients apply server updates only after completing local training to avoid conflicts between overlapping computation phases; (3) Each server update is timestamped with $\tau$ to guide the computation of local smoothness confidence (LSC) and aggregation weighting; (4) For each uploaded client, structurally similar but non-uploaded clients are grouped into a broadcast set and receive proactive model pushes; (5) Local aggregation is selectively performed only when the server update includes structural confidence information ($\tilde{LSC}$), enabling consistency-aware adaptation.
+The ClusterCast mechanism is seamlessly integrated into the FedSA-GCL protocol through coordinated client and server routines, as detailed in Algorithm~\ref{alg:server} and Algorithm~\ref{alg:client}.
+To ensure clarity and robustness under the semi-asynchronous setting, we highlight several key conventions: (1) each client maintains a thread-safe download queue and retains only the most recent update, discarding stale ones before training; (2) clients apply server updates only before starting a new local training cycle to avoid conflicts between overlapping computation phases; (3) the server broadcasts its global round $t$, which the client temporarily caches as the local timestamp $\tau$.
+After training, the client uploads its new model $\omega'$ alongside this $\tau$.
+The server then records this value as $\tau_i$ (the client's last historical version) to strictly compute the staleness delay $d_{i,t}$ for aggregation weighting; (4) for each uploaded client, semantically similar but non-uploaded clients are grouped into a broadcast set to receive proactive model pushes; (5) local aggregation is selectively performed only when the server update includes structural confidence information ($\tilde{LSC}$), enabling consistency-aware adaptation.

-On the server side (Algorithm~\ref{alg:server}), lines 13–15 identify non-uploaded but semantically similar clients and proactively broadcast the aggregated models to them.
-On the client side (Algorithm~\ref{alg:client}), lines 2–5 process all incoming updates and retain only the latest one for local training.
+On the server side (Algorithm~\ref{alg:server}), lines 13-15 identify non-uploaded but semantically similar clients and proactively broadcast the newly aggregated models to them.
+Correspondingly, on the client side (Algorithm~\ref{alg:client}), lines 2-5 process all incoming updates and retain only the latest one for local training.
 These coordinated routines enable timely model propagation and alignment within structurally coherent client groups.

-\textbf{ClusterCast is the core mechanism that enables FedSA-GCL to operate effectively under semi-asynchronous conditions, }ensuring that model alignment is maintained across similar clients, regardless of their upload frequency.
-It significantly mitigates stale update problems and accelerates convergence, particularly in heterogeneous federated graph scenarios.
+\textbf{ClusterCast is the core mechanism that enables FedSA-GCL to operate effectively under semi-asynchronous conditions.} By ensuring model alignment is maintained across similar clients regardless of their upload frequency, it significantly mitigates stale update problems and accelerates convergence, particularly in heterogeneous federated graph scenarios.